javasalmon/DataEngineer/README.md

 # DataEngineer
-The project contains solution to process following three csv data files in Spark and extract meaningful information for analysis.
-The generated data is stored parquet format on local file system.
+The project contains solution to process following csv data files in Spark and extract meaningful information for analysis.
+The generated data is stored in parquet format on the local file system.

 1. users.csv
 2. movies.csv